 Certain error flags are set when expected conditions are not met.
-For example, if the slave failed to generate bit timing within the defined range, a sync error flag (LE SYNC) is set in the driver.
+For example, if the slave failed to generate bit timing within the defined range, a sync error flag (LE_SYNC) will get set in the driver.
+Refer to Appendix B for a list of all errors.

 Errors are considered fatal until they are handled and cleared.
-Thus, if the error is never cleared, then the driver will ignore incoming data.
-Figure 4 shows an example.
+Thus, if the error is never cleared, the driver will ignore incoming data.
+Example 2 demonstrates this and tests the bus time-out error.

-Notice that the errors are all contained within a single register.
-Therefore, the LIN\STATUS\FLAGS register can be checked for zero to determine if any errors did occur.
+Notice that the errors are all contained within a single register, so the LIN_STATUS_FLAGS register can be checked for zero to determine if any errors did occur.